joshbrunty/joshbrunty.github.io/_posts/2020-12-26-reporting.md

 Now that we've established our casenotes it's now time to move to the actual Forensic Report.

 ## The Forensic Report
+Digital and multimedia evidence, as well as the tools, techniques, and methodologies used in an examination, are subject to challenge in a court of law or other formal proceedings.
+Proper documentation is essential in providing individuals the ability to reproduce the forensic process and the results.
+[The Scientific Working Group on Digital Evidence (SWGDE)](https://drive.google.com/file/d/1_O1WxWa1FTkOqDPJ3n1aul5VXkGlTAZh/view) states that *Reporting is the process of preparing a summary of steps taken during the examination of digital media.* A thorough examination report is written using documentation collected by the examiner, including photographs, drawings, case-notes, tool-generated content, etc. Many forensic tools come with built-in reporting functionality that is specific to that tool’s actions and results, but does not typically document the full scope of the examination.
+Tool reports may be considered supporting documentation to the examination report or referenced as an appendix.

 The purpose of the Forensic Report is simply to tell the story of what the presence or absence of the digital artifact indicates, regardless, if it is inculpatory or exculpatory in nature.
+There really is no de-facto format and/or reporting standard per-se.
+Formatting and layout options are up to the examiner/analyst, or they may be defined by organizational policies or jurisdictional court rules.
 The report may include something similar or a slightly different flavor to the following: *Title Page, Table of Contents, an Overview/Case/Executive Summary, Evidence, Objectives, Steps Taken (forensic acquisition & exam preparation), Relevant Findings (forensic analysis), Conclusion, and Exhibits.*

 ### Title Page
 The Title Page should include case name, date, investigator name and contact information.

 ### Table of Contents
 The Table of Contents should include each section of the report along with page numbers.
 If drafting in Microsoft Word a table of contents can be [generated automatically](https://support.microsoft.com/en-us/office/insert-a-table-of-contents-882e8564-0edb-435e-84b5-1d8552ccf0c0).